bogolyandras/AndrasAmoba/README.md

 # AndrasAmoba

-A TicTacToe game implemented in C++ / Qt farmework
+A TicTacToe game implemented in C++ using the Qt framework

 ![Screenshot of the game](Screenshot.png)